Planting & Care

 is done for a couple of reasons:

-C) to reduce the weight on the stem to help keep the flower upright in the rain.
+3) to reduce the weight on the stem to help keep the flower upright when it rains.

 Summer Care